vmware/vic/doc/design/vic-machine/service.md

 #### Host Certificates

-Host certificates are persisted in the VCH's guest info and are available via the vSphere API today. `vic-machine-server` will allow users to access them via its API.
+Host certificates are persisted in the VCH's guest info and are available via the vSphere API today. `vic-machine-server` allows users to access them via its API, regardless of how the VCH was created.

 #### Client Certificates